Distance in the Ellipticity Graph: Free Product Decompositions with a Common Elliptic Element

 \begin{prop} Given a finitely generated free group $F$ and two finitely generated subgroups $H$ and $K$ of $F$, there exists a nontrivial element of $F$ conjugate to both an element of $H$ and an element of $K$ if and only if the graph $\Type(\Gamma(H))\times \Type(\Gamma(K))$ has a cycle. \end{prop}

 Since these graphs are finite, this problem is decidable.
 We can now prove Theorem \ref{algsplit}.

-\begin{thm} If $F$ is a finitely generated free group, then it is decidable whether or not two classes of proper free splittings are distance two in the ellipticity graph.
+\begin{thm} If $F$ is a finitely generated free group, then it is decidable whether or not two classes of proper free product decompositions are distance two in the ellipticity graph.

-\begin{proof} Let $[A*B]$ and $[C*D]$ be the two classes of proper free splittings.
-The two classes are distance two if and only if there exists a nontrivial cyclic word elliptic to both splittings.
-Such a cyclic word exists if and only if there exists a nontrivial element $g$ of $F$ such that $g$ is conjugate to both an element of either $A$ or $B$ and an element of either $C$ or $D$.
-Since free factors of finitely generated free groups are finitely generated, we can decide whether or not such a $g$ exists in each of these four cases.
+\begin{proof} Let $[A*B]$ and $[C*D]$ be the two classes of proper free product decompositions.
+The two classes are distance two if and only if there exists a nontrivial conjugacy class elliptic to both splittings.
+Such a conjugacy class exists if and only if there exists a nontrivial element $g$ of $F$ such that $g$ is conjugate to an element of either $A$ or $B$ and conjugate to an element of either $C$ or $D$.
+Since free factors of finitely generated free groups are finitely generated, we can decide whether or not there exists a nontrivial element $g$ conjugate to both $A$ and $C$.
+Likewise, we can test if such an element exists for the pairs of groups $A$ and $D$, $B$ and $C$, and $B$ and $D$.
 Therefore, we can decide whether or not $[A*B]$ and $[C*D]$ are distance two in $\mathcal Z(F)$. \end{proof} \end{thm}

-\begin{note} If $A*B$ and $C*D$ are two free splittings, we can choose a free basis $X_A$ for $A$ and a free basis $X_B$ for $B$.
+\begin{note} If $A*B$ and $C*D$ are two free product decompositions, we can choose a free basis $X_A$ for $A$ and a free basis $X_B$ for $B$.
 We can then define a free basis for $F$ by $X:=X_A\cup X_B$.
 Then $\Gamma(A)$ and $\Gamma(B)$ each contain exactly one vertex, so the product graphs are easy to construct.
 For example, $\Gamma(A)\times\Gamma(C)$ is isomorphic to the subgraph of $\Gamma(C)$ with all edges with labels in $X_B$ removed. \end{note}